DARPA-CRITICALMAAS/ta2-table-understanding/README.md

 ### Setup dependencies

-We use [poetry](https://python-poetry.org/) as our package manager (you need to have it installed on your machine first).
-To install the library and its dependencies, run `poetry install` in the root directory of this repository.
-Then, you can run `poetry shell` to activate the virtual environment or use `poetry run <command>` to run the commands in the virtual environment.
+We use [uv](https://docs.astral.sh/uv/getting-started/installation/) as our package manager (you need to have it installed on your machine first).
+To install the library and its dependencies, run `uv sync` in the root directory of this repository.
+Then, you can run `source .venv/bin/activate` to activate the virtual environment or use `uv run <command>` to run the commands in the virtual environment.

 ```
 cd ta2-table-understanding
 python -m venv .venv
-poetry install
+uv sync
 cd ..
 ```